 Shelter Scotland welcomed the extension of criteria to the Tenant Grant Fund which was announced alongside the emergency measures in the Cost of Living Act.
-The extension meant that this financial support would be available to all tenants with any rent arrears, not just Covid-related arrears.
+The extension meant that this financial support would be available to tenants with Cost of Living crisis arrears, not just Covid-related arrears.

-Statistics published in early January show that some local authorities have already spent all their Grant funding, meaning the extended criteria will have no impact unless additional funding is also made available.
+However, statistics published in early January show that some local authorities have already spent all their Grant funding, meaning the extended criteria will have no impact unless additional funding is also made available.
 This does not appear to be forthcoming, with no mention of the Tenant Grant Fund running into 2023/24 in the recently announced Scottish Budget.
 We've also only this month had sight of the updated guidance for local authorities.

 Our advisers have not been signposting tenants to the Tenant Grant Fund, as they have not received any communication from local authorities on whether the new extended criteria applies yet, or if the fund is open for applications again.
-There has been no information available on the council's websites.
+There has been a lack of information available on the council's websites.

-There should be clear communication on what support is available across the country, so that where there are funds available, tenants that are at risk of losing their home are aware of the financial support available.
+There should be clear communication on what support is available across the country, so that where there are funds available, tenants at risk of losing their home are aware of the financial support available.